Ndeiya: Demographics

 Ndeiya lies on the border between the territories of the Kikuyu and Maasai people.
 Research shows that many people in Ndeiya have some Maasai blood, as the two communities had some close links.
 Ndeiya people are mostly those of Kikuyu origin' but other tribes and races can be found there.

 People from Ndeiya region include the first African member of the Legco, Hon.
 Eliud Mathu, Freedom fighter Kung'u Karumba, current Limuru M.P., Hon Arch.
 Peter Mungai Mwathi; former M.Ps.
 Hon.
 Simon Ngigi Mwaura, the late Hon.
 Simon Kuria Kanyingi, Hon.
 George Nyanja; Paul Gitau, ornithologist; Karanja Nyoro; Mr. Arthur Mwenja Gaceru, an Education Officer Kirinyaga and later on Kiambu, Prof Paul N.Mbugua, Prof University of Nairobi; Dr Paul Karanja Mbugua, pharmacist and managing director of MacNaughton Ltd.

+The area continues to produce very talented individuals in almost every discipline with some notable figures being; Mbote Njogu(a comedian), Peter Muchendu(a political thug supporting UDA like a sycophant), Sam Mwaniki(an academic advocate), Patrick Kiongo(a public administrator), Edwin Mwenja (a businessman though very secretive and rumoured to be an undercover agent), Nelson Mbuiyu(area MCA From Thigio who has done nothing to improve the lives of citizens in Mungetho, Githarane, Nderu, and Mirithu villages), the incoming MCA George Njung'e, among others.

 A unique settlement feature in Ndeiya is the existence of the Emergency Villages that were established under colonial rule in 1950s.
-The village include Ndioni, Nderu (Royal), Mung'etho, Thigio, and Ruthigiti.
+The villages include Ndioni, Nderu (Royal), Mung'etho, Thigio, and Ruthigiti.
 The residents of the villages are landless and not endowed with significant means of gainful employment.
 Consequently, Ndeiya is not food secure.